Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “How is this your story?”
 I said.
 “For I am the one braving the slings and arrows of my own intractable Shadow and soothing the fear she inspires in those she interacts with.
 She is always there before me, sowing fear, hate and conditional love.
 In her wake, little that I say or do matters to those she has harmed.
 I am hated before I am known and it makes me want to give up.”

 “Save who from what?”
 I said.
-“The crowds of humanity repeat their hellish cycle and collective nightmare with or without my input.
+“The painted crowd repeat their hellish cycle and collective nightmare with or without my input.
 In fact, I think they care little about what I have to say or who I really am as long as I appear how they believe I should appear to their eyes of conditional love.”

 “Use my gifts to save yourself from your own mighty Shadow,” the High Priestess replied.
 “With the power of your own mind and heart, if you so choose it.
 You could still lose yourself to righteous anger and hate, and become a Servant of Fear rather than embodying the universal truth of unconditional love.
 The Creator of All gives you the free will to do either.”